ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    aggregate feedback reports.
 Section 6.3 and the DMARC reporting docuents discuss aggregate feedback.

-   Issue 62, Proposed new text:

-Herr (ed) & Levine (ed)  Expires 17 October 2021               [Page 36]
+Herr (ed) & Levine (ed)  Expires 18 October 2021               [Page 26]

 Internet-Draft                  DMARCbis                      April 2021

+   _Ticket 62_

-   ### Send Aggregate Reports {#send-aggregate-reports}
+6.6.5.
+Send Aggregate Reports

    For a Domain Owner, DMARC aggregate reports provide data about all mailstreams making use of its domain, to include not only illegitimate uses but also, and perhaps more importantly, all legitimate uses.
 Domain Owners can use aggregate reports to ensure that all legitimate uses of their domain for sending email are properly authenticated, and once they are, increase the severity of concern expressed in the p= tag in their DMARC policy records from none to quarantine to reject, if appropriate.
 In turn, DMARC policy records with p= tag values of 'quarantine' or 'reject' are higher value signals to Mail Receivers, ones that can assist Mail Receivers with handling decisions for a message in ways that p= tag values of